From the time people arrived at for the annual Howell Day festivities it was clear it was going to be a hot day in the township.

 One of the coolest places in the park was Brian Morris' Video Game Truck.
 With comfortable couches, a dark cool trailer and the latest video games Morris said he was expecting a good day in his hometown.
 "I'm sure later on when there's more people we'll get more people in there," he said.

 Morris was one of several local business owners looking to help get their name out by taking part in Howell Day.
 Connie Schmidt Kirman of the local Kumon center said she was excited to be taking part in the day.
 "It's a great opportunity to meet the families that we service," she said.

 Kirman said she wished she had brought one very popular item to help draw more people to her booth.
 "I wish I had one of the steamers," she said with a laugh.
 "I'd be the most popular tent here."

 There were cooling stations all throughout the park which became more popular as the day went on.

 Self empowerment coach Rob Imperato said he was glad to see so many people coming out to the event despite it being the hottest day of the year.
 "It's more determination," he said.
 "I hate the heat but I said it's worth it to meet the people, come out and see what they do."

 Before storms rolled in that knocked out power throughout the township organizers were forced to cancel a showing of ET that was supposed to wrap up the day.
-While there is no planned makeup date yet for this showing there are still plenty of chances to see movies under the stars throughout the county.
+While there is no planned makeup date yet for this showing there are still to see movies under the stars throughout the county.